 There is a lot of similarity between Photoshop and Painter’s tools, however their functions and options are not always the same.
 Some tools available in Painter are not present in Photoshop and vice versa.
 Some are in both programs but are much easier to use in one or the other.
-Below are some of the tools often used in digital painting or drawing that I found most differences in.
+Below are some of the tools often used in digital painting or drawing that I found most difference in.

 Straight line strokes

 This tool found in Corel Painter is much easier to use than the Shift + click method in Photoshop.
 It allows you to draw perfectly straight lines with any chosen brush and is particularly useful when drawing interiors or urban environments with a lot of architecture.

 Perspective grid tool should have been added to Photoshop a long time ago but is still missing (as of 2021).
 Sure, there is the vanishing point tool but it’s not nearly as helpful and easy to use as the perspective grid tool in Painter.
 Here you can easily adjust the horizon level, vanishing points and grids.
 Not only that, you can switch on Perspective-guided strokes option for your brush strokes to automatically align with the perspective, which is a very convenient option and makes drawing in perspective fast and easy.

 Transform tool in Corel Painter could still be improved.
 There is a lot of button clicking when trying to switch between resize, rotate or move an object.
 There might be some shortcuts to help with that, however I find transform tool in Photoshop a lot faster and more intuitive.
 I also noticed there is no warp mode in Painter that lets you warp contents of a layer in a controllable and precise way.

 Let’s face it, the color picker in Photoshop, and for a good reason.
 It is not very useful for painting.
 I much rather prefer the color wheel available in Corel Painter which makes it easier to stick to color harmonies and build a beautiful color palette for your illustration.